 Why does waffle batter contain oil?

-Adding oil to waffle batter produces waffles with a softer and fluffier texture while helping to develop a golden crispy and crunchy outer coating.
-The oil also creates a release film on the waffle’s surface during baking.
-This helps to prevent the waffle from sticking to the waffle iron grids.
+Adding oil to waffle batter produces waffles with a softer and fluffier texture by inhibiting the growth of long strands of gluten, while helping to develop a golden crispy and crunchy outer coating.
+The oil also creates a release film on the waffle’s surface while baking which helps to prevent the waffle sticking in the waffle iron.

 According to a research paper published in Food Science & Nutrition about the influence of the ingredients in waffle batter, the type of fat or oil used had important consequences.

-Fat and oils in the batter made the waffle’s texture softer, as well as providing a release film during baking.
-The research also confirmed that a disadvantage of including fats and oils in the batter was that it left residues of fat waste on the baking plates.
+Fats and oils in the batter make the waffle’s texture softer and provide a thin release layer between the waffle and waffle maker during the baking process.
+However, the research also indicated that a disadvantage of including fats and oils in the batter was that it left residues of fat waste on the baking plates.

 The research team also found that using solid fats rather than liquid oils in the batter reduced the number of waffles that were likely to stick.

 So, there’s no argument.
-It has been shown scientifically that if you want fewer waffles to stick to your waffle iron grid plates you should ditch the oil and use solid fats in your waffle batter.
+It has been shown scientifically that if you want fewer waffles to stick to the grid of your waffle iron you should ditch the oil and use melted solid fats in your waffle batter.

 Are Waffles better with oil or butter?